DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 ------------
 - Fog from steam vents is uneven between each eye (conflict with other parts of the volumetric fog fix)
-- Fog glow around the sun / moon is at screen depth under certain weather conditions.
 - Police search lights clip momentarily as the camera passes through the boundary of the light cone.